3 One Act: 130 Dollars, La Rose Rouge & A True Apology of Socrates

 Written by Eugene Trivizas

-Performed by George Eugeniou, Leigh Hughes, Dorota Krimmel, Panos Savvides, Poalo Corussi, Maroula Eugeniou and Sebastian.
+Performed by George Eugeniou, Leigh Hughes, Dorota Krimmel, Panos Savvides, Poalo Corussi, Maroula Eugeniou and Craig Jewitt

-Joe showed his idea to his friend Joe who was equally enthusiastic and started drawing great images for the superman, which they were published in the school comic magazine.
+Joe told his idea to his friend Joe who was equally enthusiastic and started drawing great images for the superman, which they were published in the school comic magazine.

-They wanted to find an established and managed to sell it to publisher of Action Comics, Jack Liebowitz and Harry Donnefeld who gave them 130 dollars for the copyrights without any time limitations.
+They wanted to find a established publisher and managed to sell the comic to Action Comics' publishers, Jack Liebowitz and Harry Donnefeld who gave them 130 dollars for the copyrights without any time limitations.
 Liebowitz and Donnefeld became multi-billionaires, whereas Joe and Jerry died in poverty after an endless struggle to get a share of the money made by publishers.